 A gluten intolerance is the body’s inability to digest or break down the gluten protein found in wheat and certain other grains.
-Gluten intolerance (also known as a gluten sensitivity) can range from a mild sensitivity to gluten to full-blown celiac disease.
+Also known as a gluten sensitivity, gluten intolerance can range from a mild sensitivity to gluten to full-blown celiac disease.

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, about 1 out of every 141 Americans has celiac disease.
 This is a severe autoimmune disorder triggered by gluten consumption that leads to damage in the small intestine.

 Common foods that regularly contain ingredients with gluten include:

 - seasonings and spice mixes

 Wheat is one of the main staples of a Western diet and is public enemy No. 1 for those with a gluten intolerance.

 In addition to pure wheat, all of its forms are also off-limits.
 This includes: